paycoreio/docs/docs/products/payout-gateway/overview.md

 # Payout Gateway

-Payout gateway is a part of PayCore.io Payment Infrastructure to initiate and manage payouts.
-This gateway enables you to initiate financial transactions in the connected payment providers in order to send payments to a large number of recipients simultaneously.
-There are two ways to initiate financial transactions: payout and payout request.
+Payout Gateway is a part of PayCore.io Payment Infrastructure to initiate and manage payouts.
+This gateway enables you to securely initiate financial transactions within connected payment providers in order to send payments to a large number of recipients simultaneously.
+There are two ways to initiate a financial transaction: payout and payout request.

 ### Payout operation

-This operation is responsible for communication with external provider.
-It is the low level operation that responsible for status mapping, processed amount calculation.
+ It's a low-level operation that initiates a financial transaction in the defined payment provider using the specified payment method, it simply provides communication with an external provider and the mapping of statuses.
+It is also allowing to receive a processed payment amount that in some cases may be less rather than the initiated payment amount.

 ### Payout request operation
-This operation has many features that make payout processing simpler:

-1. Exchange rates
-2. Failover
-3. Splitting

-It creates payout operation under the hood during processing.
+Payout request is an operation with rich functionality to initiate a financial transaction due to the use of routing and exchange rate schemes.
+For example, this use enables to apply an exchange rate if a payout is made in the different currency then the currency of the deposit account where it is initiated from.
+The routing or failover conditions can be applied or changed using web interface in the in the appropriate Routing Scheme settings at the Dashboard.
+Those conditions will influence the selection of a deposit account from which a financial transaction will be initiated and the amount, which will be debited from this deposit account.

+ Whensoever a payout request is initiated it creates at least one payout operation.
+For example, if a payout operation fails or 'split mode' is set then multiple payout operations may be created to finalise the payout request until the final status is obtained.
+You can find all created payouts for every initiated payout request in the Payout Request tab in the Operations menu at the Dashboard.

+ Below you can find the list of statuses for both payout and payout request operations.

-### Create first payout request
+### Create a payout request

+To create your first payout request, follow these steps:

-1. Create <a href="https://dashboard.paycore.io/payout-gateway/payout-points" target="_blank" rel="noopener">payout point</a> with desired currencies
+1. Create <a href="https://dashboard.paycore.io/payout-gateway/payout-points" target="_blank" rel="noopener">a payout point</a> and set currencies of the payout point.
-2. Connect test <a href="https://dashboard.paycore.io/connect-directory/payment-providers/test/general" target="_blank" rel="noopener">provider account</a>
+2. Connect a test <a href="https://dashboard.paycore.io/connect-directory/payment-providers/test/general" target="_blank" rel="noopener">provider account</a>;
-3. Create <a href="https://dashboard.paycore.io/organization/settings/api-keys" target="_blank" rel="noopener">API key</a>

-All operation in Paycore.io have test mode.
-After connecting test provider you can create only test operations.
-Production operations could be created only after successful connection one of [available providers](../../payment-providers/index.md).
+3. Generate <a href="https://dashboard.paycore.io/organization/settings/api-keys" target="_blank" rel="noopener">an API key</a>.
+The API key does not expire.
+If an API is compromissed, you can revoke it and generate a new one.

+NOTES:

+1. If you require to add a currency of payout point, which is not listed in the drop down menu, then please write us a message to support@paycore.io to support this currency.
+2. A payout point currency is used mainly for accounting and reporting but you should specify at least one.
+The payout currency is a mandatory attribute ('point_currency') in a payout request, but it doesn't mean you can not initiate a financial transaction in the currency, which is different from the currency of the payout point.

+PayCore.io has a test mode you should use for testing.
+It operates separately from live mode, so you can make changes without affecting your live data.
+Using a test provider account it is possible only to initiate test payout requests.
+Payout and payment requests can be initiated from live deposit accounts only when you connect at least one provider, which supports payouts from the list of [established integrations](../../payment-providers/index.md).
+You can request a new integration by contacting our Customer Service team.

+This example shows how to create a Payout Request:
 ```
 POST /v1/payout-gateway/payout-requests HTTP/1.1
 Host: api.paycore.io